 Yadegari goes on to reflect, “It seems like a lot of the current administration’s policies are aimed at those who are ‘different.’
 It wasn’t until after I returned from the Occupy LAX action that this interesting thought came to mind: My mother and father would have never met, and I would have never been born if something like this executive order had existed years ago.”

-Brandon Yadegari recently had the opportunity to go to Standing Rock, ND, and lend his assistance to the indigenous peoples protesting and fighting for their rights, but more importantly to them, the future safety of their water.
+Yadegari recently had the opportunity to go to Standing Rock, North Dakota, and lend his assistance to the indigenous peoples protesting and fighting for their rights, but more importantly to them, the future safety of their water.
 “I felt like I had to go when I saw the chance to.
 I had been wanting to help in some way and went with another group of organizers bringing donations, supplies, and money to help out,” Yadegari explains.
 “I think it’s super important, especially for students with their different backgrounds and coming from so many different institutions, to reflect on how they got to such a place, and if they realize they came from a place of privilege to think on that and how it can be used to help others less privileged going forward.”

-“I arrived early in November just after the election results were known,” Yadegari says.
+“I arrived early in November just after the election results were known,” Yadegari said.
 “Honestly not much changed in the next few days, and the people there felt mostly the same.
 Construction of the pipeline had been continuing under Obama.
 The tribes feel both administrations are complicit in this situation, but I do fear there may be greater violence under the incoming administration.”

 Halfway across the country, at nearly the same time, Dylan Ruan was attending a noDAPL protest in Washington DC.
-“I had been following the Dakota Access Pipeline events and decided to go to this protest while I was in DC,” Ruan says.
-“I was excited to hear some of the highlight speakers, including: Shailene Woodley, Bill Mckibben, and Bernie Sanders.
+“I had been following the Dakota Access Pipeline (DAPL) events and decided to go to this protest while I was in Washington, DC.
+I was excited to hear some of the highlight speakers, including Shailene Woodley, Bill Mckibben, and Bernie Sanders.
 I took some videos of the protest and speakers and shared them online.
-I don’t really post updates very often so this ended up getting a lot of responses and opened the door to a lot of conversations I might not have had otherwise.”
+I don’t really post updates very often so this ended up getting a lot of responses and opened the door to a lot of conversations I might not have had otherwise,” Ruan said.